wp-cli/handbook/commands/cli/update.md

 # wp cli update

-Update WP-CLI to the latest release.
+Updates WP-CLI to the latest release.

 Default behavior is to check the releases API for the newest stable version, and prompt if one is available.